mvuko01/Sweet-tradition/candyshop/products/lacasitos.md

 quantity: "325g"
 country: "Spain"
 ---
-Colorful button-shaped candies.
-Chocolate drops from LACASA, a Spanish family business, founded in 1852 in Jaca (Huesca) by Antonio Lacasa, great-grandfather of the current owners.
+Colorful button-shaped candies. <br>Chocolate drops from LACASA, a Spanish family business, founded in 1852 in Jaca (Huesca) by Antonio Lacasa, great-grandfather of the current owners.